ericnana/ourlanguages/README.md

 ## Getting Started
 This project has been developed mainly using flutter/dart java programming language on android devices.
 Just download and run it .
 To start from command line just do
-1) cd to yout project
+1) cd to your project
 2) flutter run -d (device id)